The global economy is reeling. That’s no surprise to anyone.

 Tenant management has never been more critical than it is now, as we see commercial rents dropping in major cities across the US.

-Plus, PMs have the ability to engage with tenants to access and receive information quickly, keeping tenants happy and occupancy high.
+Plus, property managers have the ability to engage with tenants to access and receive information quickly, keeping tenants happy and occupancy high.

 #3: Investors and LPs

 The modern investor demands transparency beyond one-off quarterly reports.
 With record-breaking fundraising over the last several years, the issue isn’t one of capital availability, it’s one of investor confidence.
 Increasingly, we expect to see firms that can prove their unique capabilities, competitive advantages, and operating results being rewarded.
 Strategies without evidence are unlikely to remain compelling.

 We’ve worked with one large property management firm that actively pitched its tech stack as a competitive advantage to win projects.
 Their proximity to their assets and ability to monitor and drive performance was not a bullet in an investor deck; it became a tangible strategy for differentiation.

 Demystifying “performance” by sharing detailed trends analyses; combining budget, actual, and forecasting intelligence; and instilling confidence in your efficient operations is a license to invest with confidence and reward high performers in the future.

 There are a million things to do, and counting.
 We get that.
 What we don’t get is why we see so many C-team executives asking questions about data quality, factchecking, and hunting through email to find that one report from months ago.